gabrielrosinski/Beerworld/README.md

 Testing:
-Most cities does not have brewries. when you search for a city that have brewries try prague. its in the list.
+ - Most cities does not have brewries. when you search for a city that have brewries try prague. its in the list.
+ - By pressing on the brewery pin in the map the subtext will appear with a brewery street and brewry phone number if it exists.